 A simple sweet and sour, fiery and garlicky sauce of sorts are next up.
 This will be drizzled over the finished dish which brings together the meat, noodles and vegetables beautifully.
 There is something about foods with chilli in which really make me feel like I’m revving up my metabolism.

 Addictive in the extreme, I must remember to buy more fresh chillies on my trip to the grocers tomorrow (which is barely a mile away but it is up the steepest hill I’ve come across so far in our new hometown and it too feels like it is doing my metabolism wonders to toddle up with an empty tote to fill with fresh produce!).

 Rice stick noodles only came into my life in recent years and I am ever thankful for discovering them.
 The ultimate fast food, it takes only as long as the kettle did to boil for these pure white noodles soften and cook.
 If I was forced to pick only one starchy carbohydrate to eat for the rest of all time, rice would be my choice, no question.
 I would, of course, mix it up by using these slippery flavour conveyors when I tired of all those grains of rice.

 The meat takes barely as long as the noodles do to cook so you need to work relatively quickly to prepare your vegetables to serve with.
-You could of course do these ahead – do whatever makes your cooking life easier.
-Chargrilling provides an extra layer of smokey flavour to this wonderfully balanced dish.
+You could, of course, do these ahead – do whatever makes your cooking life easier.
+Chargrilling provides an extra layer of smoky flavour to this wonderfully balanced dish.